 5. Have a pipeline generation strategy

-It’s possible to have a scalable product, yet still struggle to get new customers.
+Even with a strong, scalable product, generating a consistent stream of new customers demands a deliberate pipeline strategy.
 This makes it hard to grow your revenue and leaves your sales team with pipeline anxiety.

 “The idea is if they move to a new organization, then you can quickly sell to them because they already used the product,” says Christian.
 “It's typically a very easy sales motion, faster and higher lifetime value.”

-Your previous customers already know who you are and (hopefully) loved your product at their last organization.
+Your previous customers already know the product.
+If the experience was strong, that familiarity translates directly into a shorter sales cycle at their new company.
 Being able to reach out to these former customers when they move to a new job means your sales reps can shorten the sales cycle and close deals faster.

 However, Christian notes that there are two aspects to tracking buyer job changes.
 The first is generating pipeline while the second helps protect revenue.